btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 43.9 20180922 =

+* Fix: Existing attachments are to be counted as copied attachments.
+Improves URL and ID translation of existing images in the post content.
+* New: Also parse post title and excerpt, giving actions and add-ons a change to modify those post fields during broadcasting.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/custom-field-posts/">Custom Field Posts</a>: Allow post custom field containing post IDs to be broadcasted correctly.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/formidable-forms/">Formidable Forms</a>: Adds support for the <a href="https://wordpress.org/plugins/formidable/">Formidable</a> plugin.
+* New add-on. <a href="https://broadcast.plainviewplugins.com/addon/unlink-on-edit/">Unlink On Edit</a>: Unlinks child posts when they are modified.
+* Dev: Add broadcast_override_canonical_url filter.
+* Dev: Add siteurl to broadcast_data blog object.

 = 43.8 20180821 =